linpengcheng/PurefunctionPipelineDataflow/README.md

 #### The unification with Computer Hardware Architecture

-The model uses memory as the core, not the CPU.
+Computer hardware is also a factory that produces data, so it can also apply the "warehouse/workshop model", The model uses memory as the core, not the CPU.
 Finally, we can achieve the grand unification of all IT fields such as hardware, software, Internet, and Internet of Things.